vmware/dod-compliance-and-automation/content/en/docs/Support/_index.md

   Support for Official STIGs, STIG Readiness Guides, and automation is provided through a variety of channels depending on the situation.
 It is important to adhere to the supported scenarios detailed here to avoid issues in unsupported situations.
 ---

+For the most up to date information on support please visit our STIG Support KB: https://kb.vmware.com/s/article/94398

 ## Table of contents

 - [Types of Support](#types-of-support)